pkutaj/dabaez_annotated/2019_lamda_ground_up.md

 * this is a mind blowing idea - just from a function you can build a data structure
 * sort of out of nothingness, in SICP they said out of thin air

-### 11.4.
+### 3.4.
 As opposed to what?
 Traditional code-to-metal mapped DSs.
 * As opposed to implementing code that would map the data used to hardware
 * remember cs50 and the basic explanation of an array: you place data in contiguous registers in memory
 * the memory is a physical box, you have "cranes" that put things in there and take out "things" ouf of there
 * here, you don't care about hardware at all - machine is irrelevant. it's the mind that matters

-### 11.5.
+### 3.5.
 Enter closure: The second item of a pair can be a list
-See /Users/mr_paul/kb/sicp/05_01-Closure.md for closure definition.
 This is the foundation
 It works and it is extensible
 The second item of first pair is the rest of the list